Skip to main content

 Building blockWhat it does

-Code ActionRuns JavaScript to parse, transform, or compute data mid-workflow
+Code ActionRuns a small piece of JavaScript to process or reshape data mid-workflow

-HTTP Request ActionSends data from Flowla outward to any external endpoint
+HTTP Request ActionSends data from Flowla outward to any external tool or service

-Webhook trigger β€” Receiving data from external systems
+Webhook trigger β€” Receive data from external tools

 What it does

 A Webhook trigger gives your workflow a unique URL.
-When any external system sends a POST request to that URL, the workflow starts.
-Use it when:
+When any external tool sends a request to that URL, your workflow starts automatically.
+Use this when:

-• Your in-house CRM, ERP, or billing tool needs to kick off a Flowla workflow
+• A tool your team uses in-house (like a custom CRM or billing system) needs to kick off a Flowla workflow

-• You want to trigger Flowla from tools that don’t have a native integration
+• You want to trigger Flowla from a tool that doesn’t have a native integration

 {